Chimera-SC/UCR/README.md

-# UCR
-### This server is not ready for production because OHD is incomplete.
 ##### This repository is a clone of the development build of Ultrapowa Royale Server, a C# server emulator for the game Clash Royale.

 ##### UCR is NOT affiliated with Supercell, or any other company.